greenboxal/doggohub/doc/user/project/container_registry.md

 Building and publishing images should be a straightforward process.
-Just make sure that you are using the Registry URL with the namespace and project name that is hosted on GitLab:
+Just make sure that you are using the Registry URL with the namespace and project name that is hosted on DoggoHub:

 ```
 docker build -t registry.example.com/group/project .